 If you notice any new spots or changes in skin spots in between appointments, make an appointment right away for another check.
 You do not have to wait until your next yearly appointment.

 For your skin checks, you will be asked to change into a medical gown so that we can view your skin more clearly.
 Once you’re in the gown, a dermatology provider will ask you if you have any specific spots on your body that concern you.

 Your dermatologist will check your skin from head-to-toe, including your scalp, shoulders, arms, hands, back, calves, and tops of your feet; these are the most vulnerable areas.
 Your dermatologist may also take photos of certain spots to better check for changes during your next check.
 They may also use a magnifying glass in order to better see details on some spots.

 Diagnosing Sun Damage

 Even if you don’t have skin cancer or precancerous lesions, you may want to treat your sun damage to improve the look and feel of your skin.
-By reversing sun damage, you also replace the damaged skin with fresh, healthy skin, reducing your risk for developing skin cancer.
+By reversing UV skin damage, you also replace the damaged skin with fresh, healthy skin, reducing your risk for developing skin cancer.